Anglican religious order: Overview

 Although the Ferrar community remained a part of the Anglican ethos (Bishop Francis Turner composed a memoir of Nicholas Ferrar prior to his death in 1700), not until the mid-nineteenth century with the Oxford Movement and the revival of Anglican religious orders did Little Gidding reach the consciousness of the average Anglican parishioner.
-Since that time, interest in the community has grown and not been limited to members of the Anglican Communion.
+Since that time, interest in such community life has grown, and not been limited to members of the Anglican Communion.
 According to ascetical theologian Martin Thornton, much of the appeal is due to Nicholas Ferrar and the Little Gidding community's exemplifying the lack of rigidity (representing the best Anglicanism's via media can offer) and "common-sense simplicity", coupled with "pastoral warmth", which are traceable to the origins of Christianity.

 Between 1841 and 1855, several religious orders for women were begun, among them the Community of St Mary the Virgin at Wantage and the Society of Saint Margaret at East Grinstead.
 Religious orders for men appeared later, beginning in 1866 with the Society of St. John the Evangelist or "Cowley Fathers".
 In North America, the founding of Anglican religious orders began in 1842 with the Nashotah Community for men in Wisconsin, followed in 1845 by the Sisterhood of the Holy Communion under Anne Ayres in New York.

-In recent decades, there has been a remarkable growth of religious orders in other parts of the Anglican Communion, most notably in Tanzania, South Africa, the Solomon Islands, Vanuatu and Papua New Guinea.
-There are currently about 2,400 monks and nuns in the Anglican communion, about 55% of whom are women and 45% of whom are men.
+In recent decades, religious orders have been remarkably grown in other parts of the Anglican Communion, most notably in Tanzania, South Africa, the Solomon Islands, Vanuatu, and Papua New Guinea.
+About 2,400 monks and nuns are currently in the Anglican communion, about 55% of whom are women and 45% of whom are men.